nekodjin/c-web-server/README.md

 `make clean`.
 This will also remove the stored toolchain configuration.
 You should run `make clean` whenever you update or modify a toolchain component, such as your Clang-C installation.

+## Troubleshooting

+In some cases, GPRConfig may fail to detect your installation of Clang-C. If this happens, you will need to perform manual setup.
+To do this, run the command `gprconfig` with no arguments.
+GPRConfig will show you a list of detected compilers - select any compiler labelled 'for C', and enter the associated number.
+Press enter, followed by 's', followed by enter.
+GPRConfig will generate a `default.cgpr` file storing your configuration.
+To change the configuration, repeat this process.

+Note that the server's build configuration makes certain assumptions about the command-line API that the compiler will expose - namely, that the compiler supports all of the Clang-C arguments.
+If you manually chose a compiler that does not support these arguments, you may get some build errors.
+Either select a more appropriate compiler, or edit the switches passed to the C compiler in `server.gpr`.

+After manually configuring your toolchain, you will need to create a setup artifact to inform Makefile that setup is already complete.
+Just run the command `touch .setup_artifact`.